blugo2/IT209/README.md

 Different weapon options will be available for each class.

 ie. Knights get swords, shields, and broadswords.
 Mages get spells and robes.
 Priests get spells and robes.
 Archers get leather armor and bows.
 (Arrows will be default and unlimited)

+#TO DO LIST:
+# Boss event --> The clouds that progress each turn, end game message that leads to credits, activate credits, death, enter to move on, specails
+#We need to implement endgame boss and turn sequence(clouds), along with ascii art for each mob.
+Then we need
+#to put in "hit enter to move on" after you search for an item or after a battle.
+Then we need to fix
+#str formatting.

+#If we compete above

+#We can work on extra shit like intro and flavor text and end credits, ect